A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Introduction

-\IEEEPARstart{E}{dge} detection is a fundamental problem in computer vision \cite{edge}.
-It has a wide range of applications, including medical imaging \cite{medical}, lane detection \cite{lane}, face recognition \cite{face}, and weed detection \cite{weed}.
-Canny \cite{Canny1986}, Sobel \cite{Sobel}, Prewitt \cite{Prewitt}, differential phase congruence (DPC) \cite{DPC} and modified differential phase congruence (MDPC) \cite{MDPC} detectors have drawn wide attentions and achieved great success in gray-scale edge detection.
-When these methods are used to process color images, a pre-processing process is necessary, that is, to convert color image to gray-scale.
-Such a gray-scale conversion loses color information inevitably \cite{color}.
-It can be illustrated by Fig. \ref{colormeaning} (a), the left half of the rectangle has RGB values of 2, 170 and 2, and the right half has RGB values of 250, 2 and 240, respectively.
-Note that the edge between green and pink is missing in the gray-scale image (see Fig. \ref{colormeaning}(b)).
-It is not surprising to see that the edge detected results by Canny, Sobel, and Prewitt algorithms are inaccurate (see Fig. \ref{colormeaning}(d)-(f)).
-Another approach for color edge detection is to detect edges independently in each of the three color channels, and then obtain the final edge map by combining three single channel edge results according to some proposed rules \cite{separate}.
-Instead of separately computing the scale gradient for each color component, Di Zenzo\cite{Di Zenzo} proposed a multi-channel gradient operator (DZ) and it has been widely used.
-In 2012, Jin \cite{IDZ} solved the uncertainty of the Di Zenzo gradient direction and presented an improved Di Zenzo (IDZ) gradient operator.
-IZD achieves a significant improvement over DZ.
-However, IDZ is not stable in dealing with noisy images.
+{Canny, differential phase congruence (DPC), and modified differential phase congruence (MDPC) detectors have drawn wide attention and achieved great success in gray-scale edge detection \cite{Sobel}-\cite{MDPC}.} Another approach of edge detection is detecting edges independently in each of the three color channels, and then obtain the final edge map by combining three single channel edge results according to some proposed rules \cite{separate}. {For example, fast Fourier transformation can also process color images, but actually requires more multiplications and additions than the quaternion Fourier transform \cite{bib19}.} {However, these methods ignore the relationship between different color channels of the image.
+Instead of separately computing the scaled gradient for each color component, a multi-channel gradient edge detector has been widely used since it was proposed by Di Zenzo \cite{B19}.
+Later, Jin \cite{IDZ} solved the uncertainty of the Di Zenzo gradient direction and presented an improved Di Zenzo (IDZ) gradient operator, which achieves a significant improvement over DZ.
+However, the IDZ algorithm is not suitable for the edge detection of noisy images.}